dildeolupbiten/TkAstroDb/README.md

 **TkAstroDb** is a Python program that uses [Astro-Databank](https://www.astro.com/astro-databank/Main_Page) to conduct statistical studies in astrology.
 Because of the license conditions, [Astro-Databank](https://www.astro.com/astro-databank/Main_Page) can not be shared with third party users.
 Therefore those who are interested in using this program with [Astro-Databank](https://www.astro.com/astro-databank/Main_Page), should contact with the webmaster of [Astrodienst](http://www.astro.com) to get a license.

+## News

+[AstroDb](https://github.com/dildeolupbiten/AstroDb) is a C/C++ program whose graphical interface is based on static Qt libraries.
+It is designed to perform similar tasks of what TkAstroDb does, with higher performance.

 ## Availability

 - Windows, Linux and macOS